-Theodore and Carine, a French couple expatriated in North America with two children, purchased a pied-a-terre in the 15th arrondissement with a view of the Eiffel Tower, in an Art Deco residence on the 6th floor, thanks to Catherine Ziegler.
-The offer was made based on photos and videos, and Catherine handled the full supervision of the renovation works during the owners’ absence.
+Theodore and Carine, a French couple living in North America with two children, bought a pied-à-terre in the 15th arrondissement with a view of the Eiffel Tower, in an Art Deco residence on the 6th floor, thanks to Catherine Ziegler.
+The offer was made on photos and videos, and Catherine oversaw the renovation in full while the owners were away.

 Mission summary